uranusjr/pythonup-windows/docs/source/implement.rst

 .. _`PEP 397`: https://www.python.org/dev/peps/pep-0397/

-A few wrapper executables (shims_) are distributed with SNAFU, and are published into ``PATH`` to stub a few special executables, such as ``python.exe`` and ``pip.exe``.
+A few wrapper executables (shims_) are distributed with PythonUp, and are published into ``PATH`` to stub a few special executables, such as ``python.exe`` and ``pip.exe``.
 When invoked, these shims rely on the registry to launch their real conterparts, and bridge all user interaction to them.